alexluke/bnj-presentation/script.md

-# Magnolia, Thistle, Everlasting
+# The BNJ Garden

 Today I'm going to talk about the tools that we've developed in-house for building websites and emails.
 These make up the "BNJ garden" because they're all named after flowers.
-We've had a history of bad naming decisions in the past, so we decided to pick generic names with a theme.
+We've had a history of bad naming decisions in the paste, such as Spaminator, Email-o-Tron and Asset Face, so we decided to pick generic names with a theme.

 First I'm going to go through a little bit of history.